sewa20/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that counts the number of directories plus sub-directories Script that displays 10 newest files in the directory Script that inputs and prints words that appear once
+Script that counts the number of directories plus sub-directories Script that displays 10 newest files in the directory Script that inputs and prints words that appear once Script that displays lines containing pattern in the file